 Abdominal aortic aneurysm (AAA) is the enlargement of the aorta in the abdominal level, which is a leading cause of death in the elderly.
 We have studied the chaotic flow topology, mixing, and transport in AAAs.
 We have also looked into how exercise affects the flow topology and mixing.
 We have correlated hemodynamics to AAA enlargement and intraluminal thrombus (ILT) deposition using longitudinal clinical data.
 Currently, we are interested in using new imaging techniques to correlate hemodynamics to inflammation at the wall.

-Lagrangian post-processing of hemodynamics
+Lagrangian post-processing of transport and flow physics

 Complex anatomy and the pulsatile nature of blood flow often lead to chaotic flow in large diseased arteries.
 We use different Lagrangian methods for post-processing hemodynamics data.
 These include Lagrangian particle tracking, finite-time Lyapunov exponent (FTLE), Lagrangian coherent structures (LCS), particle residence time, and mechanical cell damage potential (stress history).
+We are also more recently interested in applications and extension of these tools to modeling wildfire transport.